Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 | App1 | Failure of App1 has a major impact on your company.
 You need a small group of users, who opted in to a testing App1, to test new releases of the application. |
 | App2 | You need to minimize the time it takes to deploy new releases of App2, and you must be able to roll back as quickly as possible. |

 Which release strategy should you use for each application?
-To answer, drag the appropriate release strategies to the correct applications.
-Each release strategy may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.